top of page

 VASOPRESSIN PEPTIDE

 Disorders of social behavior and communication are increasingly common and pose a substantial burden to society.
 These disorders, such as autism, often show sex differences in prevalence, expression, and severity.
 One explanation for these differences reflects dysfunction in the sexually different social brain.
 A particularly relevant neuropeptide system in this respect is the vasopressin (VP) innervation of the brain, which shows marked sex differences across many species, including humans, and has been implicated in aggressive as well as affiliation behavior.
 We are using modern viral and genetic techniques to specifically and directly target the sex-different VP cells in the extended amygdala as well as other VP cells in hypothalamus in order to understand their behavioral function as well as their inputs and outputs.
-This work is currently funded by the National Institute of Mental Health (R01 MH121603).
+Published work was funded by the National Institute of Mental Health (R01 MH121603) and is currently funded by NIMH as well (R01 MH135553).

 PVole-AutoradPic.png